vuestorefront/shopware-pwa/.github/ISSUE_TEMPLATE/bug_report.md

 What actual happened.

 **Code examples**
-Sample code (or your configuration) to help us reproduce the bug faster or to understand your use case.
+Sample code (or your configuration, error stacktrace, logs) to help us reproduce the bug faster or to understand your use case.
 ```
 //Write code here
 ```